MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-overview-management-pack.md

 In general, management packs obtained from an application or hardware device vendor are sealed.

-Although you cannot change the settings in a sealed management pack, you can still customize the applied settings of a management pack after it is imported by using overrides or by creating additional settings such as rules, monitors, and tasks that supersede the management pack's default settings.
+Although you can't change the settings in a sealed management pack, you can still customize the applied settings of a management pack after it's imported by using overrides or by creating additional settings such as rules, monitors, and tasks that supersede the management pack's default settings.
 All customizations that you create are saved to a separate management pack file.

 ## Management pack libraries and dependencies

-Certain management packs are referred to as *libraries*, because they provide a foundation of classes on which other management packs depend.
+Certain management packs are referred to as *libraries* because they provide a foundation of classes on which other management packs depend.
 A management pack that you download from the Operations Manager Catalog might include a library management pack.
 Several library management packs are imported as part of the Operations Manager installation process.
 For a list of management packs imported during the installation of Operations Manager, see [Management Packs Installed with Operations Manager](manage-mp-installed-during-seutp.md).

 A dependency exists when a management pack references other management packs.
 You must import all referenced management packs before you can import the management pack that depends on those management packs.
 Management packs include a management pack guide that should document the dependencies of the management pack.
-In addition, if you attempt to import a management pack and the management packs that it is dependent on are not present, the **Import Management Packs** dialog box will display a message that the management pack will fail to import and a list of the missing management packs.
+In addition, if you attempt to import a management pack and the management packs that it's dependent on aren't present, the **Import Management Packs** dialog will display a message that the management pack will fail to import and a list of the missing management packs.
 After you import a management pack, you can view its dependencies in the Operations console.

 ### To view the dependencies for a management pack

-1. In the Operations console, in the **Administration** workspace, click **Management Packs**.
+1. In the Operations console, in the **Administration** workspace, select **Management Packs**.

-2. Right\-click the desired management pack, and then click **Properties**.
+2. Right\-click the desired management pack, and select **Properties**.

-3. In the **Properties** dialog box for the management pack, click the **Dependencies** tab.
+3. In the **Properties** dialog for the management pack, select the **Dependencies** tab.

     The **Dependencies** tab lists any management packs that the selected management pack depends on and any management packs that depend on the selected management pack.

 ## Next steps

-- To learn how to create a custom writeable management pack to store your overrides, see [How to Create a Management Pack for Overrides](manage-mp-create-unsealed-mp.md)
+- To learn how to create a custom writeable management pack to store your overrides, see [How to Create a Management Pack for Overrides](manage-mp-create-unsealed-mp.md).

-- To understand the basic concepts for managing the monitoring configuration of an application or service defined in a management pack, see [Management Pack Lifecycle](manage-mp-lifecycle.md)
+- To understand the basic concepts for managing the monitoring configuration of an application or service defined in a management pack, see [Management Pack Lifecycle](manage-mp-lifecycle.md).

-- See [How to import, export and remove a management pack](manage-mp-import-remove-delete.md) to perform common administrative tasks with management packs in your management group.
+- To perform common administrative tasks with management packs in your management group, see [How to import, export and remove a management pack](manage-mp-import-remove-delete.md).

-- If you want to create your own custom knowledge for specific alerts generated by rules or monitors from a sealed management pack, review [How to Add Knowledge to a Management Pack](manage-mp-add-knowledge.md)
+- If you want to create your own custom knowledge for specific alerts generated by rules or monitors from a sealed management pack, review [How to Add Knowledge to a Management Pack](manage-mp-add-knowledge.md).